Background pattern

 Consult your doctor or pharmacist before starting to take MULTAQ if

-• you have a condition that causes a decrease in your potassium or magnesium levels in the blood.
-This condition must be corrected before starting treatment with MULTAQ,
+• you have a problem that causes your potassium or magnesium levels in the blood to drop.
+This problem must be corrected before starting treatment with MULTAQ,

 • you are over 75 years old,